RandyGaul/cute_framework/docs/topics/game_loop_and_time.md

 <br>

 The [`Time API`](https://randygaul.github.io/cute_framework/#/api_reference?id=time) is all about updating the game and controlling the game's main loop.
 There are two styles: variable timestep (default) and fixed-timestemp.
-If you're a beginner then read just the next section (and the [Time Utilities](https://randygaul.github.io/cute_framework/#/topics/game_loop_and_time?id=time-utilities) section.
+If you're a beginner then read just the next section on Variable Timestep (and the [Time Utilities](https://randygaul.github.io/cute_framework/#/topics/game_loop_and_time?id=time-utilities) section).
 The rest of the document covers more advanced use cases.

+For beginners: You're just going to want to read the [Variable Timestep](https://randygaul.github.io/cute_framework/#/topics/game_loop_and_time?id=variable-timestep) and the [Time Utilities](https://randygaul.github.io/cute_framework/#/topics/game_loop_and_time?id=time-utilities) section.
+The other sections are for the advanced use-case [Fixed Timestep](https://randygaul.github.io/cute_framework/#/topics/game_loop_and_time?id=fixed-timestep).

 ## Variable Timestep